tradebyte/paci/README.md

 ### Releasingi automatically

-You can release a new version by workflows and automatically.
+You can release a new version by using Github workflow automatically.

 1. Bump up the version number in `paci/__init__.py` according to [semver](https://semver.org/).
 2. Create a new release tag version and it will start our pipeline and push the new version to PyPI and PyPI test.